 Guacamole is amazing but it does leave people with one problem, the oxidation of the avocado that makes it turn a not too pleasant shade of brownish-green.
 Below are 3 ways you can prevent this from happening.

 • Lime juice, the citrus acid helps prevent oxidation.

 • Avocado pit, after you’re done making your guacamole place the avocado pit in it.
 This has been traditionally done in Mexico for a very long time.

 • Plastic wrap, if you’re not serving your guacamole right away or are storing leftovers cover it with plastic kitchen wrap.
 But make sure you put the plastic wrap right on top of the guacamole, you want it touching.
-This will prevent for any oxygen getting into the guacamole and will keep the pretty light green colour.
+This will prevent any oxygen getting into the guacamole and will keep the pretty light green color.